 ’Stiles,’ Lycanth murmured thoughtfully.

 “I can guess at your intentions,” Derek snapped quickly, not wanting to hear more.
-“We have spoken on this, Peter.”
+“We've spoken on this, Peter.”

 Peter didn’t even attempt to look contrite.